-✓ Utilize the Residential Parking Permit District mechanism established under the City's Code of Ordinances.
+▼ Utilize the Residential Parking Permit District mechanism established under the City's Code of Ordinances.
 There is currently one such district in the city (downtown).
 The process for designating a district involves a petition submitted to the City Engineer by a resident, with signatures from at least 50% of property owners in the proposed district.
 Who Cost Neighborhood association or group of residents demonstrating support for a parking district and reasoning for the district's establishment Nominal permit issuance and renewal fees to offset administrative and enforcement costs 5.
-Expand system of sound barriers between Interstate highways and core neighborhoods where they are missing but may be required by current federal quidelines
+Expand system of sound barriers between Interstate highways and core neighborhoods where they are missing and deemed necessary

-While a system of sound barriers protects several parts of the core neighborhoods from Interstate highway noise, other areas have no such protection yet.
+While a system of sound barriers protects several parts of the core neighborhoods from Interstate highway noise, other areas have no such protection.
+The area between South University Drive and 25th Street South, in particular, has been noted for the impact of highway noise on neighborhood quality of life and marketability.
 ACTION